thunderrabbit/barefoot_rob/content/events/2023/03/11cuddle-party-event-in-tokyo.en.md

 In 2003, after being in Japan for 3 months,
 [I was crying for a hug](https://www.robnugen.com/journal/2003/06/20/hugs/).
 I felt incredibly isolated.
-As far as I could tell, the only social life was drinking, which didn’t appeal to me.
+As far as I could tell, the only social life was drinking, which doesn’t appeal to me.

 Over time, I slowly found my way to meet people who I could talk to;
 got a girlfriend and satisfied my need for physical touch through sex.